What is the Queensland Rural Generalist Pathway?

 As well as being a highly capable Rural Generalist, you’re perfectly positioned to explore opportunities in clinical leadership, international aid work, expeditionary and retrieval medicine, or other specialist training.

-As an alumnus of The Generalist Pathway, be recognised for your world leading Rural Generalist training.
+As an alumnus of the Queensland Rural Generalist Pathway, be recognised for your world leading Rural Generalist training.

 Poised to lead

-Formalise your credentials with a leadership qualification developed specifically for the Pathway.
+Formalise your credentials with a leadership qualification developed specifically for the QRGP.